Rhaeto-Romance languages: Related languages

 The family is most closely related to its nearest neighbors: French, Franco-Provençal, Occitan, Venetian, Istriot and Lombard.

 A number of lexical items are shared with Ibero-Romance due to the similar date of Latinization for both regions, although it can also be explained by means of Bartoli's areal linguistics theory, Ibero-Romance being a peripheral area, as are Balkano-Romance, Southern-Italian and Rhaeto-Romance, whereas Gallo-Romance and Italo-Romance are the central area.
 The Rhaeto-Romance languages were linked to other Romance languages that existed in bordering areas but have later disappeared, like the Moselle Romance and the Austrian Romance.

 History and classification

 While the areas that now speak Friulian were originally inhabited by speakers of Venetic (likely Italic) and Celtic languages, the areas of Northeastern Italy that now speak Ladin initially spoke a non-Indo-European language called Raetic.
 Ladin and Romansh originate from the Vulgar Latin spoken by Roman soldiers during the conquests of Raetia.

 Romansh

 By the mid-9th century, Romansh was spoken over a far wider area.
-However, with the migration of many German elite land owners, Romansh dissipated across Northern Italy.
+However, with the migration of many elite German land owners, Romansh dissipated across Northern Italy.
 The oldest literary text in the Romansh language is the Chianzun dalla guerra dagl Chiaste da Müs, which details the Musso War.